Sockeye salmon: Landlocked populations

 Some sockeye salmon populations are completely landlocked.
 Sockeye that live and reproduce in lakes are commonly called kokanee, which is red-fish name in the Sinixt Interior Salish language and silver trout in the Okanagan language.
 They are much smaller than the anadromous variety and are rarely over 35 cm long.
 In the Okanagan Lake and many others, there are two kinds of kokanee populations – one spawns in streams and the other near lake shores.
 Landlocked populations occur in the Yukon Territory and British Columbia in Canada, as well as, in Alaska, Washington, Oregon, California, New York, Utah, Idaho, Montana, Nevada, Colorado, New Mexico, and Wyoming in the United States.
 Nantahala Lake is the only place in North Carolina where kokanee salmon are found.
 The fish, which is native to western North America, was stocked in Nantahala Lake in the mid-1960s by the NC Wildlife Resources Commission in an attempt to establish the species as a forage fish for other predator fishes in the lake.
-This stock has remained and become a favorite target for anglers, though the kokanee population there has recently been hurt by competition from illegally introduced blue herring.
+This stock has remained and become a favorite target for anglers, though the kokanee population there has recently been hurt by competition from illegally introduced blueback herring.

 In Japan, a landlocked relative of Sockeye salmon termed black kokanee, or "kunimasu" in Japanese, was thought to be extinct after 1940, when a hydroelectric project made its native lake in northern Akita Prefecture more acidic.
 However, the species seems to have been saved by transferring eggs to Saiko Lake in Yamanashi Prefecture, 500 kilometers to the south.
 This fish has been treated as a subspecies of sockeye Oncorhynchus nerka kawamurae, or even an independent species Oncorhynchus kawamurae.